2015 Faculty Lecturer

 Kate Spike, M.A.

-Kate Spike, assistant professor of English, will present the Presidential Scholarship
+Kate Spike, assistant professor of English, presented the 2015 Presidential Scholarship

 A 1993 Bluffton graduate, Kate Spike has always been interested in travel and culture.
 Her first foray abroad was as a high school sophomore as part of a select student peace-making delegation sent to the then-Soviet Union under Gorbachev’s Glasnost or “Openness” initiative.
 Her love of exploring the world and its peoples led Spike to graduate study in TESOL (Teaching English to Speakers of Other Languages).
 Since that time, Spike has traveled to dozens of countries and lived in places like the Czech Republic and, most recently, Japan.